marlonbarrios/marlonbarrios/README.md

 ## About Me...

-- 🔗 A year ago I decided to learn modern coding...
+- 🔗 Tow years ago I decided to learn modern coding...
-- I’m currently learning Blockchain Development...
-- I am fascinated by generative design and complex systems...
+- I am fascinated by generative design, data flows, AI and complex systems...
 - This and that...
 - ⚡  I was a professional dancer...
-- I teach meditation to web3 people....
+- I teach meditation to web3  and creatives...
   <br>

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0429.gif" width="400px">